Australia & New Zealand22 days

 Passport & Visa Requirements

-In order to enter Australia and New Zealand (as well as the Republic of Fiji on the tour extension), U.S. and Canadian citizens need a valid passport with an expiration date extending at least six months beyond the date of your return home.
-A visa is also required for U.S. and Canadian passport holders to enter Australia.
-You can obtain an individual visa through our recommended provider VisaCentral (www.visacentral.com/goaheadtours) or by visiting www.eta.immi.gov.au.
+In order to enter Australia and New Zealand (as well as the Republic of Fiji on the tour extension), U.S. and Canadian citizens need a valid passport with an expiration date extending at least six months beyond the date of reentry.
+Additionally, U.S. and Canadian passport holders must obtain an individual visa in advance in order to enter Australia.
+Electronic visas can be purchased on the Australian government’s Electronic Travel Authority website.
 When entering Fiji, U.S. and Canadian citizens are automatically issued a visa upon arrival.
 If you are not a U.S. or Canadian citizen, you must contact each country’s consulate for your specific entry requirements.